Selim-rtx/GenAI_Local_LLM_Nvidia_Langchain/README.md

 It's a llama-cpp wheel that I found on this github : [llama-cpp-python cuBLAS wheels](https://github.com/jllllll/llama-cpp-python-cuBLAS-wheels)
 I chose this version because I had issues with Wheels installation and I wanted to be sure that I was using CUDA for inference, and I found exactly what I wanted thanks to this github page.
 As you will see, you have to know if your CPU uses AVX, and chose the right version according to your python and CUDA Toolkit version you have on your computer.

+You can download the json files and use them locally with JSONLoader.

 ## Datasets and model choice
-For the dataset I used to make the vector store, I chose these links to a github proposing medical Q&As in json format:
+Concerning the datasets I used, to make the vector store, I chose these links to a github proposing medical Q&As in json format:
 * [eHealthforumsQAs](https://github.com/LasseRegin/medical-question-answer-data/blob/master/ehealthforumQAs.json)
 * [icliniqQAs](https://github.com/LasseRegin/medical-question-answer-data/blob/master/icliniqQAs.json)
+And I generated with ChatGPT 4o, a json with symptoms and the medical department where to go.
+You will find the file named hospital_departement.json in this github.

 For the model, I chose quantized Mistral-7b found on Hugging Face :
 [Mistral-7](bhttps://huggingface.co/TheBloke/Mistral-7B-OpenOrca-GGUF)